svennjegac/FER-java-opjj/README.md

 # FER-java-opjj
-Homeworks from Introduction to Java Programming Language by M. Čupić
+Homeworks from Introduction to Java Programming Language by M. Čupić.

 Most interesting projects:
 1. hw07 - Quine McCluskey algorithm for minimization of Boolean functions